Quantum Low-Density Parity-Check Codes: Appendix

 In topology, a fiber bundle is generalization of a product of two spaces, which allows for non-trivial twists.
 It consists of a projection map $\pi: E\to B$ from its \emph{total space} to its \emph{base}, such that the \emph{fibers} $F=\pi^{-1}(x)$ are isomorphic and $E$ is a product of the base and the fiber locally.
 A protopical example of a fiber bundle is the Klein bottle, which admits a map to a circle whose fiber is also a circle.
 The Klein bottle is a twisted version of a product of two circles, the torus.

-Fiber bundle codes mimic this topological concept and were introduced by Hastings--Haah-O'Donnell~\cite{hastings2020fiber} to build LDPC quantum codes breaking the $\sqrt{n}\operatorname{polylog}(n)$ distance barrier.
-The idea behind fiber bundle codes is to introduce a \emph{twist} in the differentials of tensor product codes, in order to increase the distance of the resulting code.
+Fiber bundle codes mimic this topological concept and were introduced by Hastings--Haah-O'Donnell~\cite{hastings2020fiber} to build quantum LDPC codes breaking the $\sqrt{n}\operatorname{polylog}(n)$ distance barrier.
+The idea behind fiber bundle codes is to introduce a \emph{twist} in the boundary operators of tensor product codes, in order to increase the distance of the resulting code.

-Let $B$ and $F$ be two complexes of length two, we will refer to as \emph{base} and \emph{fiber} respectively.
+Let $B$ and $F$ be two complexes of length two equipped with bases, we will refer to as \emph{base} and \emph{fiber} complex respectively.
 Further, let $\varphi$ be a function (called \emph{twist}) that associates to any pair of incident basis vectors of $B_0$ and $B_1$ an automorphism of the fiber.